 Child custody disputes in Missouri can be complicated.
 When a parent has a criminal record, they may feel like the cards are stacked against them.
 A past conviction does not mean that someone is a bad parent.
-If you are trying to get full or partial custody of your child with a criminal conviction on your record, contact the Joshua Wilson Law Firm.
+If you are trying to get full or partial custody of your child with a criminal conviction on your record, contact the Higher Level Legal Law Firm.

 Child Custody Factors in Missouri